 The servo driver must be connected to a DC power supply, the galvo motor, and an input voltage source (the monitoring connection is optional).
 For continuous scanning applications, a function generator with a square or sine wave output is sufficient for scanning the galvo mirror over its entire range.
-For more complex scanning patterns, a programmable voltage source should be used.
+For more complex scanning patterns, a programmable voltage source such as a DAQ card can be used.
+Please note that these systems do not include a function generator or a DAQ card.
 The ratio between the input voltage and mirror position is switchable, either 0.5, 0.8 or 1.
-When set to 0.8, the ± 10 V input will rotate the mirror over its full range of $\pm 12.5^{\circ}$.
+When set to 0.8, the ±10 V input will rotate the mirror over its full range of ±12.5°.
 The control circuit also provides monitoring outputs that allow the user to track the position of the mirror.
 In addition, voltages proportional to the drive current being supplied to the motor and the difference between the command position and the actual position of the mirror are supplied by the control circuit.